 Annual exepnditure on official development assistance, multilateral replenishments

 These graphs clearly show that official development assistance spending will continue to rise in the forward estimates.
 This is because it will continue to be indexed, however it will not rise in line with gross national income, nor will it rise to the recently held target of 0.5 per cent of gross national income.
 In fact, as shown in the below graphs, expenditure in most regions and most categories will decrease as a proportion of gross national income.
+Annual exepnditure on official development assistance, regions, as proportion of GNI

 Annual exepnditure on official development assistance, additional categories, as proprotion of GNI